mete-mutlu/MarsRoverCase/README.md

 # Mars Rover
 Implementation of a command pattern example in c# for Mars Rover case.

 ## Table Of Contents
 - Case Description
 - Case Analysis
 - Class Diagrams
-- Tools
+- Tools and Technologies Used
 - License

 ## Case Description